Dual Citizenship

 Eventually at some point in time, a request gets selected for processing.
 Now a decision has to be made about whether to accept or reject the request.

 In this chapter we are exploring the process of becoming a dual citizen and the nature of dual citizenship.
-In fact, knowing the nature of dual citizenship would help us in choosing the criteria.
+Moreover, knowing the nature of dual citizenship would help us in choosing the criteria.
 So, we will not discuss the criteria in this version of this book.

 The request contains both the inviter's ID and the invitee's ID.
 Since both the inviter and invitee have confirmed the creation of "request for invite", they both have also agreed to share their information for the purpose of processing the request.
 Societies would have already agreed to share this information with each other.

-The request is processed by an algorithm running within the inviter's society's financial infrastructure.
-The algorithm fetches all the necessary information from the invitee's society; it already has access to the inviter's information.
-Based on just this information (and it will be extensive information), the algorithm makes a determination to accept or reject the request.
+The request is processed by an algorithm within the inviter's society's UFI.
+The algorithm fetches all necessary information from the invitee's society; it already has access to the inviter's information.
+Based on just this information (and it will be extensive information), and the criteria, the algorithm makes a determination to accept or reject the request.

 Then the application is processed by multiple but an odd number of officers specializing in this particular kind of application.
 Note that the minimum number of officers processing each application is three; because one is not enough.
-Each one of these officers independently evaluates the information and the algorithm’s decision.
-Their evaluation culminates in either accepting or rejecting the algorithm's decision.
+Each one of these officers independently evaluates the information, applies the criteria, and compares their decision with the algorithm's decision.
+For each officer, their evaluation culminates in either accepting or rejecting the algorithm's decision.
 The majority decision of these officers is the final decision of this process.

 The decision will either be an acceptance of the request or rejection of the request.
 The outcome is packaged as a certificate and communicated to both the inviter and the invitee.